 Under the current structure of government, Congress is the legislative body that makes the laws we must abide by.
 There are other rules that come into play when a case is heard in front of the U.S. Supreme Court.
 For instance, in the Miranda vs. Arizona case heard before the U.S. Supreme Court, the court’s decision ultimately changed the way that law enforcement personnel interact with a person during an arrest.

 While “Miranda” applies in cases involving custodial interrogation, the US Supreme Court has ruled that pre-arrest statements made during a DUI investigation are not subject to Miranda.
 Therefore, when a person is stopped and subsequently arrested for DUI, they can expect that the police officer will not read them the Miranda warnings.
 For example, in Los Angeles, police officers are trained that they are not required to read Miranda warnings during a DUI arrest.
-Only an excellent Los Angeles DUI attorney will be able to adequately challenge a DUI case on the basis of science rather than on a constitutional challenge.

 Many cases heard in the U.S. Supreme Court may make a substantial difference as to the way many procedures are handled in government, or whether a law passed in Congress is constitutional or not.
 For more information on the U.S. Constitution, criminal procedures and more, please click on one of the many links below: